CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 The `item_queue_id` value is a unique identifier that references the connection process.
 Once this process has started, its status can be obtained by making a request to the imports endpoint, as described in [_Check the status of an import process_]({{site.importapi_docs}}/guides/standard-tables/#check-the-status-of-an-import-process) documentation.

-#### Connect to a SQL Query
+#### Import a query

-The SQL code to select the data that is imported from the remote database must be passed through the `connector`/`sql_query` parameter.
-Note that the SQL query is interpreted by the remote BigQuery database as [Standard SQL](https://cloud.google.com/bigquery/docs/reference/standard-sql/query-syntax), not by PostgreSQL, so its syntax should follow BigQuery conventions.
-The tables referenced in the query should all belong to the same BigQuery dataset.
-The dataset name can be either defined through the `dataset` parameter or included in the query by qualifying the table name with the dataset name: `mybigquerydataset.mytable`.
+The query must be passed in the `sql_query` parameter as [BigQuery Standard SQL](https://cloud.google.com/bigquery/docs/reference/standard-sql/query-syntax).
+Note that this quey will be processed by your BigQuery billing project.

+If importing a query, `project` and `dataset` are optional since they query can include them in the table name (using the form `project.dataset.table`).
+They are use to define the _default_ project and dataset if the query doesn't specifies them explicitly.

+In this case, the parameter `import_as` is mandatory to name the imported data.

 The `import_as` parameter must also be used to define the name of the local table.
 This table stores the data of the remote table.
 This is the dataset that will be created in your CARTO account.